Chouffe/chouffe.github.com/_posts/2019-03-01-mxnet-made-simple-module-api.markdown

 description: The Module API for training Neural Networks and making new predictions
 ---

 In a [previous post][1], we talked about the **Symbol API**.
-Computation Graph in mxnet are used to define the Neural Network topoligies.
+Computation Graphs in mxnet are used to define the Neural Network topoligies.
 The **Module API** is used for training models and making new predictions.

-We will follow these steps
+We will follow these steps:

 1. Generate a fake data set
 2. Design a Computation Graph for the model